Shock mount: Uses

-Shock mounts are used to isolate entire buildings from the movement of the ground in earthquakes, called base isolators.
+Shock mounts used to isolate entire buildings from earthquakes are called base isolators.

 A similar idea, also known as a shock mount, is found in furniture design, introduced by Charles and Ray Eames.
-This provides some shock absorption and serves as a living hinge, allowing the seat back to pivot.
+It provides some shock absorption and operates as a living hinge, allowing the seat back to pivot.

-Shock mounts are also sometimes used in bicycle saddles, or their handlebars.
+Shock mounts are also sometimes used in bicycle saddles, handlebars and chassis.

 Design

 Maxwell and Kelvin–Voigt models of viscoelasticity use springs and dashpots in series and parallel circuits respectively.
 Hydraulic and pneumatic components can be included, depending on the use.